sunilabrahamindia/sunilabraham/publications/fixing-aadhaar-security-developers-task-is-to-trim-chances-of-data-breach.md

 This article was written in the aftermath of early Aadhaar-related data breach reports and public debates on privacy and surveillance in India.
 At that time, civil society experts and technologists were raising concerns about the structural design of the Aadhaar ecosystem — particularly the risks of using a single, centralised identifier for billions of citizens.

-Sunil Abraham’s argument anticipates many of the recommendations later echoed in privacy and digital identity policy circles, emphasising the need for tokenisation, revocation of compromised IDs, and plural identity frameworks.
+Sunil Abraham's argument anticipates many of the recommendations later echoed in privacy and digital identity policy circles, emphasising the need for tokenisation, revocation of compromised IDs, and plural identity frameworks.

 ## Key Points